People always say how lucky shelter dogs are to find their forever home, but we think the adopters are the lucky ones!

 4. They teach your little ones how to love and care for others.

-At HSSA, we’re all about teaching the next generation of pet lovers and animal advocates, and nothing does that better for a child than to experience the human/animal bond first-hand.
+At HSSA, we’re all about teaching the next generation of pet lovers and animal advocates.
+Nothing does that better for a child than to experience the human/animal bond first-hand.
 From teaching them how to be responsible, to helping them build empathy, pets really do make a difference in the lives of children who care for them.

 5. They will love you no matter what.

-From dressing them up in goofy clothes, to posting their latest misdeed on social media, pets will never complain that the lighting isn’t right, or that you’ve embarrassed them in front of their friends.
-And they won’t tell you that you should lose weight, or that the color of blue you’re wearing is wrong for you.
+From dressing them up in goofy clothes, to posting their latest misdeed on social media.
+Pets will never complain that the lighting isn’t right, or that you’ve embarrassed them in front of their friends.
+They won’t tell you that you should lose weight, or that the color of blue you’re wearing is wrong for you.
 They just love you, no matter what.
 How much luckier could you be, to have someone who loves you unconditionally?

 It’s our responsibility to be sure we are worthy of that unconditional love, and that we realize just how lucky we are to have that kind of love in our lives.
 Want to show your pet how grateful you are to have them in your life?
 Check out 7 Ways to Show Your Pet That You Love Them!

 Are you ready for your lucky break and looking to adopt a homeless dog?
 Meet Elmer!
-This handsome 3 year old boy has been without a home for over two months, but thanks to supports like you HSSA doesn’t not have to put a time limit on his life.
+This handsome 3 year old boy has been without a home for over two months.
+However, thanks to supporters like you, HSSA doesn’t have to put a time limit on his life.
 Share with your friends in Tucson who are looking to add a little luck to their lives!